Arachnoiditis is a growing but Unfortunately Rarely Discussed Topic.

 Everyone has heard of meningitis and you probably know that this is an inflammation of the meninges primarily surrounding the brain and possibly the neck, which causes headache, fever, significant illness and possibly death.
 It is caused by variety of bacteria and viruses primarily.

 Now meningitis typically affects the brain, arachnoiditis affects the spinal cord primarily in the low back area.
 The most common causes of meningitis that we see in our society are those which result from surgery, invasive diagnostics, which in slang are referred to as “spinal taps”.

-Our biggest concern is that there are a growing number of arachnoiditis cases accompanyied by the fact that more, instead of less invasive procedures including spinal injections and surgeries are being formed.
+Our biggest concern is that there are a growing number of arachnoiditis cases accompanied by the fact that more, instead of less invasive procedures including spinal injections and surgeries are being performed.

 Before we go any further let’s be clear.